DNI Clapper Declassifies Intelligence Community Documents Regarding Collection Under Section 501 of the Foreign Intelligence Surveillance Act (FISA)

 Memorandum of the Government providing the FISC with notice of additional compliance incidents identified during NSA’s ongoing end-to-end review of the telephony metadata program.

-March 2, 2009 — Order from the Foreign Intelligence Court
+March 2, 2009 — Order from the Foreign Intelligence Court (Updated 3/28/14 - Reprocessed document responsive to a Freedom of Information Act request by the Electronic Frontier Foundation.)

 In light of the compliance incidents identified and reported by the Government, the FISC ordered NSA to seek Court approval to query the telephony metadata on a case-by-case basis, except where necessary to protect against an imminent threat to human life “until such time as the Government is able to restore the Court’s confidence that the government can and will comply with the previously approved [Court] procedures for accessing such data.”